 Tree of Hope

-If you can’t make it to the light-up, take a stroll through the Landmark District to admire the stunning Tree of Hope up close—it’s pure holiday magic!
+If you can’t make it to the light-up, don’t worry, the Tree of Hope is lit up until the first week of January.
+Why not take a stroll through the Landmark District to admire the stunning Tree of Hope up close — it’s pure holiday magic!

 Festival of Trees at Mission Hill Family Estate Winery.
 Photo: Mission Hill Family Estate Winery.